 Also located by the Yamuna River (but on the opposite bank), the Tomb of I’timad ud-Daulah is smaller than the Taj Mahal, and much more intimate in its layout.
-Despite being called the 'Baby Taj', unlike the many other edifices and buildings across India (or even outside India) which try to copy the Taj Mahal's architectural style, this tomb is not one of those copies.
+Despite being called the ‘Baby Taj’, unlike the many other edifices and buildings across India (or even outside India) which try to copy the Taj Mahal’s architectural style, this tomb is not one a copy.
 In fact, it was built earlier.

 The builder of this tomb was a woman.
-Empress Nur Jahan, stepmother of Shah Jahan, built it to inter the remains of her family.
-Although the tomb is named after her father, unlike the Taj Mahal, it is a family tomb.
+She was Empress Nur Jahan, stepmother of Shah Jahan, and she built it to inter the remains of her family.
+Although the tomb is named after her father, unlike the Taj Mahal, this is a family tomb.
 Her mother is also interred there, as are several other relatives.

 The tomb is not designed to be viewed from afar.
 It houses spaces for people to actually come visit the memory of the departed.